klynch/skyline/readme.md

 catching every anomaly, e.g.  `("stats", "syslog", 1)`

 This is the config for which metrics to alert on and which strategy to use for each.
 Alerts will not fire twice within `timeout` period, even if they trigger again.
-This is stored as JSON data in the Redis key `skyline:alerts:rules` with the following schema:
+This is stored as JSON data in the Redis key `skyline:config:alerts:rules` with the following schema:

     Schema: [
                [pattern, strategy, timeout, arguments],